Let these tips guide you toward leadership and growing your direct sales team.

 I keep a box of cards handy, so I’m ready to send a personal postcard when something noteworthy happens in a team member’s life.

-Think of life events such as a new baby, engagement or wedding, the passing of a loved-one or pet, illness, etc.
+Think of life events such as a new baby, engagement or wedding, passing of a loved one or pet, illness, etc.

-It’s important to show team members that they matter to you and that what happens in their life matters to you.
+It’s essential to show team members that they matter to you and that what happens in their life matters to you.

 Talk less and listen more

-It can be really hard to stop ourselves from telling our team members what to do.
-Try to remember that if you them choose their action steps, they’re far more likely to take that action!
+It can be hard to stop ourselves from telling our team members what to do.
+Remember that if you let them choose their action steps, they’re far more likely to take that action!

 Be a cheerleader

 Always be positive.
-It’s okay to acknowledge concerns but you must always re-focus on the positives and the next step.
+Acknowledging concerns is okay, but you must continually re-focus on the positives and the next step.

-Sometimes you’ll have to remind a team member of their amazing qualities or how far they’ve come already.
-Sometimes you’ll need to remind them of how amazing your company is.
+Sometimes you’ll have to remind a team member of their exceptional qualities or how far they’ve come already.
+Sometimes you’ll need to remind them of how excellent your company is.

 Focus on gratitude, focus on what’s in your control, and enjoy the process.